TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 #### [`rep-periods-data.csv`](@id rep-periods-data)

-Describes the [representative periods](@ref representative-periods) by their unique ID, the number of time steps per representative period, and the resolution per time step.
+Describes the [representative periods](@ref representative-periods) by their unique ID, the number of timesteps per representative period, and the resolution per timestep.
 Note that in the test files the resolution units are given as hours for understandability, but the resolution is technically unitless.

 #### [`rep-periods-mapping.csv`](@id rep-periods-mapping)